lowrycito/handbook/pages/study-manual-general-handbook.md

       * 5.1.
 General Church LeadershipThis chapter describes the roles of general and area leaders in the Church.
       * 5.1.1.
 General AuthoritiesThis chapter describes the roles of general and area leaders in the Church.
       * 5.1.2.
 General OfficersThis chapter describes the roles of general and area leaders in the Church.
-      * 5.1.3.
-General Church Councils and CommitteesThis chapter describes the roles of general and area leaders in the Church.
     * 5.2.
 Area Leadership

       * 5.2.
 Area LeadershipThis chapter describes the roles of general and area leaders in the Church.